-If you are looking at going ultra light then I would say yes.
+If you are looking at going ultralight then I would say yes.
 The Nemo Hornet Elite is my dream tent.
-The is Nemo Hornet Elite uses lighter denier fabrics and more mesh on the inner section of the tent to make it lighter overall.
+The Nemo Hornet Elite uses lighter denier fabrics and more mesh on the inner section of the tent to make it lighter overall.

 Nemo Hornet 1P vs Nemo Hornet 2P

-Having used the Nemo Hornet 1 person and Nemo Hornet 2 person tents I can say without doubt the 2 person tents is better for the following reasons:
+Having used the Nemo Hornet 1-person and Nemo Hornet 2-person tents I can say without a doubt the 2-person tents are better for the following reasons:

-- The Nemo Hornet 2P tent only weighs ? grams / ounces more than the 1 person
+- The Nemo Hornet 2P tent only weighs a little more than the 1 person

 - The Nemo Hornet 2P is a larger tent.